Resources for Business

 A – Protect what you have

-Reduce mowing, AND lift the cuttings to create naturally regenerated wildflowers – a vital food source for wild bees.
-Include SIGNAGE (free, downloadable, print-ready) and a mown perimeter strip.
+- Include SIGNAGE (free, downloadable, print-ready) and a mown perimeter strip to indicate change management on your site.
 Editable ‘Let it Bee’ or ‘Meadow in Progress’ signage also available to include your business logo, website URL, or QR code.

 D – Provide nesting habitats

 REMEMBER To have honeybee hives or an apiary is NOT a biodiversity action.
 The honeybee is a managed pollinator and not under threat.
 To increase numbers may create competition for food for our wild bees.
-An apiary is absolutely fine if part of your core business, and is a wonderful hobby.
-Considering installing honeybee hives?
-PLEASE SEEK EXPERT ADVICE from your local beekeeping association.

 E – Reduce/eliminate use of pesticides